 Sands always have need of knitted and crocheted blankets for their memory boxes.
 They have a specific pattern they recommend, and the blankets would be in a white DK yarn.

 Knit for Peace takes donations of handmade items for babies, children and adults, but also wants your spare yarn and needles for their work.
-They are running a campaign to Keep Britain Warm.
-Check their site for their latest requirements, and details of their knitting holidays.
+They also run a brilliant monthly raffle and have some lovely knitting- and crochet-related items in their shop which also supports their work.
+Check their site for their latest requirements, patterns to use, and details of their knitting holidays.

 This site is a little different – it is not a site of patterns for items suitable for donation, but a wide-ranging collection of knitting and crochet patterns available to download, and you make a donation to MSF based on the hours of pleasure you will get from the pattern!